- Open Access

 Data have not been published previously.

+Open access funding provided by Swedish University of Agricultural Sciences.
 This study was funded by the Swedish University of Agricultural Sciences (SLU—Linnea och Axel Ericssons Stipendiefond) awarded to Isabel B. Lima-Verde, and the Swedish Norwegian Foundation for Equine Research, Stockholm H-14-47-008, awarded to JM Morrell.
 Kahynna C. Loureiro received grants from Coordination for the Improvement of Higher Education Personnel (CAPES, Brazil) and Czech Academy of Sciences, UNESCO and IUPAC (Czech Republic).

 Ethics approval and consent to participate